 A few reasons explain why cryptocurrency traders prefer to take this route and they include:

 a) Reduced Regulatory Burdens: Traders want to take any advantage available to them and make a profit.
-So, when regulations become burdensome to them, they simply seek for respite where available.
+So, when regulations become burdensome to them, they simply seek respite where available.
 For instance, when taxed heavily as a corporation, an organization may elect to become a master limited partnership while continuing in the same business of trading bitcoins.
-Too much oversight may prove more of a burden to firms and prompt them to adopt ways that reduce regulatory burdens.
+Too much oversight may prove more of a burden to firms and prompt them to adopt ways to reduce regulatory burdens.

 b) Increased Privacy: Declaring every financial transaction undertaken may not sound appealing to most traders, in truth.
 They crave the maintenance of privacy on how much income they make, especially where a huge disparity exists between the profits a bitcoin trader gets and minimum wage.
 Some declarations of what cryptocurrency investors earn have brought back a backlash from the public at large, for instance.
 This explains why they prefer to transact from regions that offer them such privacy.

 c) Increased Profits: This is attained by escaping heavy tax rates.
 Such savings are good for savvy investors.
 Tax advantages explain why many cryptocurrency traders choose to incorporate into the Cayman Islands, for instance.